UW-Statistics/surveyPrev_website/docs/impact/publications.md

 ### Selected Publications

+- Dong Q, Wu Y, Li, ZR, Wakefield, J (2026).
+Toward a principled workflow for prevalence mapping using household survey data.
+To appear, *Journal of Survey Statistics and Methodology*.

+- Paulson K, Fuglstad G-A, Li RZ and Wakefield J (2026).
+Temporal models for estimation and short-term forecasting of neonatal mortality rates in sub-Saharan Africa.
+To appear, *Annals of Applied Statistics*.

+- McGovern A, Wilson K and Wakefield J (2026).
+Direct-assisted Bayesian unit-level modeling for small area estimation of rare event prevalence.
+To appear, *Journal of Survey Statistics and Methodology*.

+- Okonek T, Wilson K and Wakefield J (2026).
+A pseudolikelihood approach to under-five mortality estimation.
+To appear, *Demographic Research*.

+- Wu Y, Dharamshi A and Wakefield J (2026).
+Small area estimation of education levels in low- and middle-income countries.
+To appear, *Annals of Applied Statistics*.

+- Wakefield J, Gao P, Fuglstad G-A and Li ZR (2026).
+The two cultures for prevalence mapping: small area estimation and geostatistics (with discussion).
+To appear, *Statistical Science*.

+- Aleshin-Guendel S and Wakefield J (2025).
+Adaptive Gaussian Markov random fields for child mortality estimation. *Biostatistics*, 26, kxae030.

 - Wu, Y., & Wakefield, J. (2024).
 Modeling urban/rural fractions in low- and middle-income countries. *Journal of the Royal Statistical Society, Series A, 3*, 811-830.

 - Gao, P.A., & Wakefield, J. (2024).
 Smoothed model-assisted small area estimation of proportions. *The Canadian Journal of Statistics, 52*, 337-358.